nntk072/Scala_Database_Processing/Assignment-tasks.md

 For a word to be included in the calculations, it should fulfill the following requirements:

 - Capitalization is to be ignored.
 I.e., words "English", "ENGLISH", and "english" are all to be considered as the same word "english".
 - An English word should only contain the 26 letters from the alphabet of Modern English.
-Only exception is that punctuation marks, i.e. hyphens `-`, are allowed in the middle of the words as long as there are no two punctuation marks without any letters between them.
+Only exception is that punctuation marks, i.e. hyphens `-`, are allowed in the middle of the words as long as there are no two consecutive punctuation marks without any letters between them.
 - The only allowed 1-letter English words are `a` and `i`.
 - A Finnish word should follow the same rules as English words, except that three additional letters, `å`, `ä`, and `ö`, are also allowed, and that no 1-letter words are allowed.
-Also, any word that contains "`wiki`" should not be considered as Finnish words.
+Also, any word that contains "`wiki`" should not be considered as Finnish word.

 Some hints: